Course Assistant

 • read_csv() is generally faster than read.csv() as it’s optimized for speed, making it more efficient, particularly for large datasets.

-• In R, both read.csv() and read_csv() are used to read CSV files, but they come from different packages and have important differences. read.csv() is part of base R and is widely used for loading CSV files into data frames, as in data <- read.csv("data/data.csv").
+• In R, both read.csv() and read_csv() are used to read in CSV files, but they come from different packages and have important differences. read.csv() is part of base R and is widely used for loading CSV files into data frames, as in data <- read.csv("data/data.csv").
 It can be slower with large datasets and automatically converts strings to factors unless stringsAsFactors = FALSE.

 • read_csv(), from the readr package in the tidyverse, is faster and better suited for large datasets.
 You’d use it like data <- readr::read_csv("data/data.csv").
 It doesn’t convert strings to factors by default and provides clearer error messages.read_csv() is often preferred for performance and better handling of data types, especially in larger datasets or tidyverse projects.